 Is there a way to break through the limits of our love and learn to love fully?
 To nourish ourselves with love and then extend our love boundlessly so that it even embraces our enemies?
 Yes, there is.

 Revenge is Sweet Poison

-It’s not easy to love our enemies or even those that simply annoy us or get in our way.
-Recently, I encountered the limits of my own love.
+It's not easy to love our enemies or even those that simply annoy us or get in our way.

-You see, often we operate on automatic responding to entrained beliefs or rising emotions.
-We don’t necessarily take time to look at the logic of our thoughts, emotions, and actions.
+Often we operate on automatic responding to entrained beliefs or rising emotions.
+We don't necessarily take time to look at the logic of our thoughts, emotions, and actions.
 Are they really serving us well?
 Are they a help to all of humanity?

 “Have we not come to such an impasse in the modern world that we must love our enemies – or else?
 The chain reaction of evil – hate begetting hate, wars producing more wars – must be broken, or else we shall be plunged into the dark abyss of annihilation.” - Dr. Martin Luther King, Jr.

 I've never encountered a great spiritual leader who celebrates violence.
 Have you?
 They always say, "love your enemies."
 I've been the victim of a violent, life-threatening crime so I've had to think this advice through for myself.
 I don't celebrate violence and these are the reasons why.

 1. Killing doesn't address the root cause of evil.

 The seeds of evil lie within each of us.
 We only water the seeds of hatred in our own mind when we rejoice at someone's death.
 Our celebratory thoughts, words, and actions stain our own mind and heart.
 They add another groove to whatever negative tendencies exist within our mind.
 When this type of thinking is repeated, the groove deepens.
 Gradually, it becomes easier and easier to get stuck in a groove of negativity and aggression, which only brings unhappiness our way.